Construction starts on disputed $1B electricity corridor

 The work is getting started even though the 1st U.S. Circuit Court of Appeals delayed construction of a new 53-mile (85-kilometer) section.

-Three conservation groups are seeking an injunction to delay the project while they sue to force the U.S. Army Corps of Engineers can conduct a more rigorous environmental review.
+Three conservation groups are seeking an injunction to delay the project while they sue to force the U.S. Army Corps of Engineers to conduct a more rigorous environmental review.

 In western Maine, workers already have staged heavy equipment and timber “mats” that will be used to prevent the equipment from damaging the ground.
 About 275 Maine workers already have been hired, and more would be hired if not for the litigation, officials said.